ShenaniganDApp/docs/docs/contribution.md

 - Ask @team on the discord for pointers.

 - Make something and post it to the discord!
-You'll earn \$PRTCLE tokens and some Cred.
+You'll earn some Cred, which will determain the amount of SHE's governance token $PRTCLE you will be airdropped weakly!

 ## Social Media Unicorns 🦄️

 The Team's next link in the chain.
 We try to keep it as simple as possible around Shenanigan, but a fresh pair of eyes are able to explain ideas in new, fresh, and innovative ways.
 If we're doing something that generally excites you, please feel free to share and comment your thoughts.

-Shenanigan is on [Twitter](https://twitter.com/She_Dapp), [Facebook](https://www.facebook.com/shenanigan.dapp/), and [Instagram](https://she.energy/wiki/contribution/).
+Shenanigan is on [Reddit](https://www.reddit.com/r/SheDapp), [Twitter](https://twitter.com/She_Dapp), [Facebook](https://www.facebook.com/shenanigan.dapp/), and [Instagram](https://she.energy/wiki/contribution/).
 Drop in and follow/retweet and post your link in the Discord.

 ```
 📖️ Step 1.
 Learn about Shenanigan